CNES/patrius-tutorials/README.md

 # PATRIUS tutorials

 This project contains a list of tutorials to learn how to use the PATRIUS library.
+These tutorials are compatible with Patrius v4.8.1, currently the latest version available on the [Maven Central repositories](https://mvnrepository.com/artifact/fr.cnes.sirius.patrius/patrius).

 ## ABOUT